-The Governmental Accounting Standards Board (GASB) has issued Statement No. 87, Leases, effective for the County beginning with its fiscal year ending June 30, 2022.
-This statement establishes new reporting and disclosure requirements, including the recording of various operating leases in the financial statements.
-Management has not evaluated the effect this standard will have on the financial statements.
+The Governmental Accounting Standards Board (GASB) has issued GASB Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements and GASB No. 96, Subscription-Based Information Technology Arrangements, effective for the County beginning with its fiscal year ending June 30, 2023.
+These statements establish new reporting and disclosure requirements related to these arrangements in the financial statements.
+Management is in the process of evaluating the impact of implementing these GASB pronouncements.

-Required Supplementary Information

-Schedule of Proportionate Share of the Net Pension Liability
+Required Supplementary Information Schedule of Proportionate Share of the Net Pension Liability (Unaudited)

-(Unaudited)